 Whether the dismissal is unfair will depend on all the circumstances of the matter.
 Employees facing this situation should obtain personalised legal advice from an employment lawyer.

 The Australian government offers a Carer Payment and Carer Allowance to give financial assistance to persons who must provide daily care at home to someone with a serious medical condition.

 The Carer Payment financially supports carers who are unable to work in substantial paid employment due to their full-time caring role.
 The Carer Allowance is not income or asset tested and can be paid in addition to wages.

 Carers who are receiving the Carer Payment or Carer Allowance may also be eligible to receive the Carer Supplement.
 This is an annual lump sum payment to assist with caring costs.

-While an injured person can claim compensation for gratuitous care provided to them in certain circumstances, the actual carer does not have a right of compensation for earnings lost due to reduced income resulting from caring for an injured family member.
+While an injured person can claim compensation for gratuitous care provided to them in certain circumstances -eg: in some cases of common law claims through the Workers Compensation scheme-, the actual carer does not have a right of compensation for earnings lost due to reduced income resulting from caring for an injured family member.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.

 Tips on what to do and what to avoid to support a partner or loved one who's suffered from a physical injury or accident.

 Disability assistance information for domestic flights on Qantas, Virgin, Jetstar & Tiger as well as advice for international flights.